alanng10/class-lang/Docue/Article/Compute/a.md

 The var index value is 0 to 31.
 The var index takes up 1 byte in compute operate code data.

-Compute has operate set.
+Compute has operate kind list.
-The operate set is listed below:
+The operate kind list is below:

 ## Mov
 Set dest var with the value of source var.